SpoonX/aurelia-notification/README.md

 import {inject} from 'aurelia-framework';
 import {Notification} from 'aurelia-notification';
 /* optional:
- * import a css file to use one of the humane.js styles for the notifications.
+ * import a css file to use one of the humane-js styles for the notifications.
  * For the four default notification types to display correctly also set the
  * corresponding classes in the plugin configuration (see example above).
  */
-// import "wavded/humane-js/themes/libnotify.css!";
+// import "humane-js/themes/libnotify.css!";

 @inject(Notification)
 export class SomeViewModel {